Tooth Enamel Erosion and Restoration

 - Chew sugar-free gum between meals.
 Chewing gum boosts saliva production up to 10 times the normal flow.
 Saliva helps strengthen teeth with important minerals.
 Be sure to select sugar-free gum with xylitol, which is shown to reduce acids in beverages and foods.

-- Talk to your dentist about daily fluoride mouthwash if you have a history of cavities.
-In addition, ask your dentist if sealants may be helpful in preventing enamel erosion and tooth decay.
+- Ask your dentist if sealants may be helpful in preventing enamel erosion and tooth decay.